fernandolezama/fernandolezama.github.io/index.md

 * 20 October 2021: Our article in collaboration with Steffen Limmer from Honda Research Institute - "Coordination of Home Appliances for Demand Response: An Improved Optimization Model and Approach" - has been accepted for publication in IEEE Access.
 Follow the link -> [IEEE ACCESS](https://ieeexplore.ieee.org/abstract/document/9585590)

+* 13-16 October 2021 Organizer Special Session on [“Computational intelligence for power system networks and smart grid”](https://ieeeiecon.org/wp-content/uploads/sites/293/69.pdf) in the Annual Conference of the IEEE Industrial Electronics Society (IECON 2021)

 * 14 June 2021: Program Committee member of [MASGES'21](https://www.paams.net/workshops/masges) (as part of the [PAAMS conference](https://www.paams.net/))

 * 13 May 2021: Program Committee member of [AIPES Workshop on Artificial Intelligence in Power and Energy Systems], collocated with the [EPIA - Conference on Artificial Intelligence 2021](http://www.appia.pt/epia2021/)